 Jordan Barbay, CCC-SLP

-Jordan is a speech-language pathologist who joined Emerge in December 2015.
+Jordan joined Emerge in December 2015.
 She currently holds her Louisiana Speech-Language Pathology License and American Speech-Language and Hearing Association’s Certificate of Clinical Competency.
-Jordan earned her Bachelor’s Degree in Communication Disorders from Louisiana State University in 2011, and she received a Master’s of Science in Communication Sciences and Disorders from Southeastern Louisiana University in 2013.
+Jordan earned her bachelor’s degree in Communication Disorders from Louisiana State University in 2011, and she received a Master of Science in Communication Sciences and Disorders from Southeastern Louisiana University in 2013.
 As an undergraduate, Jordan completed a clinical practicum at The Emerge Center’s former location, Baton Rouge Speech and Hearing Foundation, where she worked with children with Childhood Apraxia of Speech.
 Jordan completed her Clinical Fellowship Year while living in Chicago doing Early Intervention in the home setting.
 Jordan has a special interest in early intervention and autism spectrum disorders.
 She loves seeing the kids grow and learn how to communicate and interact with others.

 Sarah Brunet, CCC-SLP

 Sarah is a native of Texas who has lived in North Dakota, Indiana, and Virginia while growing up.
 She got her Master of Arts in Communication Sciences and Disorders at Louisiana State University in 2008.
 Having worked at Emerge as an undergraduate and while completing a graduate clinical practicum, Sarah joined the Emerge team full-time in June 2008.
 As a speech language pathologist, Sarah enjoys supervising undergraduate university students and conducts evaluations as well as group and individual therapy.
 She enjoys working with kids of all ages and abilities.
 Sarah’s favorite part of her job is seeing the children’s smiling faces everyday and assisting them in meeting their full potential.